Why Do Most Review Response Templates Sound Terrible?

 Your response:

-This is extremely concerning and I take it seriously.
-I'd like to look into exactly what happened — could you contact me directly at [email/phone] so I can get the full details?
-We have strict hygiene procedures in place and we're already reviewing the kitchen from that evening.
-I understand your frustration and I want to resolve this properly, not just online.
+This is extremely concerning, and I take it very seriously.
+I'd like to look into exactly what happened – could you contact me directly at [email/phone] so I can get the full details?
+We have strict hygiene procedures in place, and we're already reviewing the kitchen's activity from that evening.
+I completely understand your frustration, and I want to resolve this properly, not just online.

 How Can You Scale Personalised Responses Without Spending Hours?

-Seven templates are a solid start, but every review is different.
-And you've got a business to run.
+Seven templates are a cracking start, but every review is different.
+And let's be honest, you've got a business to run.

-booteek's Chrome Extension fits in here.
-It sits right where you already manage reviews — on Google, on TripAdvisor — and suggests responses that actually sound like you.
-Not like a template.
+That's where booteek's Chrome Extension comes in.
+It sits right where you already manage reviews – on Google, on TripAdvisor – and suggests responses that actually sound like you.
+Not like some generic template.
 Like you.

-That's because of Voice Learning.
-Every time you write or edit a response, booteek learns your tone, your phrases, the way you handle different situations.
-Over time, the suggestions get closer to what you'd naturally write, so responding to a batch of reviews takes minutes instead of half an hour.
+This happens because of Voice Learning.
+Every time you write or edit a response, booteek learns your tone, your favourite phrases, the specific way you handle different situations.
+Over time, the suggestions get closer to what you'd naturally write, so tackling a batch of reviews takes minutes instead of half an hour.

 You're not handing your voice over to AI.
-You're teaching it to draft like you do, so you can approve, tweak, and post — and get back to the things that actually need your attention.
+You're teaching it to draft like you do, so you can approve, tweak, and post – and get back to the things that genuinely need your attention, like that peculiar kitchen extractor noise.

 Frequently Asked Questions

 Should I respond to every single Google review?
-Yes.
-Every review — positive, negative, and everything in between.
-Google's algorithm factors in response rate when ranking businesses locally, and AI assistants are increasingly reading owner responses to judge engagement.
-Even a brief, genuine thank-you on a 5-star review matters.
+Absolutely, yes.
+Every single one – positive, negative, and everything in between.
+Google's algorithm considers your response rate when ranking businesses locally, and AI assistants are increasingly reading owner responses to judge engagement.
+Even a brief, genuine thank-you on a 5-star review makes a difference.

 How quickly should I reply to a negative review?
-Within 24-48 hours.
-Speed signals that you're paying attention.
-But don't rush a response to a serious complaint — a thoughtful reply the next morning is better than a defensive one fired off at midnight.
+Aim for within 24-48 hours.
+Speed shows you're paying attention.
+But don't rush a response to a serious complaint; a thoughtful reply the next morning is far better than a defensive one fired off at midnight.

 Is it OK to copy these templates word for word?
+Please, no!
 Use them as a starting point, not a script.
-The whole point is personalisation — swap in your dish names, your staff names, your specific situation.
-Two identical responses under different reviews will undo all the goodwill you're trying to build.
+The whole point here is personalisation – swap in your dish names, your staff names, your specific situation.
+Two identical responses under different reviews will instantly undo all the goodwill you're trying to build.

 Can review responses actually help my business get recommended by AI assistants?
-Yes — and more than most owners realise.
-AI tools like ChatGPT, Perplexity, and Google AI Overviews analyse review responses as a quality signal.
-Specific, personalised responses tell these systems you're an engaged, credible business — which directly influences whether they recommend you.
+Yes – and probably more than most owners realise.
+AI tools like ChatGPT, Perplexity, and Google AI Overviews analyse review responses as a strong sign of quality.
+Specific, personalised responses tell these systems you're an engaged, credible business, which directly influences whether they'll recommend you to their users.
+It's a proper differentiator.

 Want to see how Voice Learning adapts to the way you actually talk to customers?
-Try booteek free for 30 days — use code DEMO30 at booteek.ai and respond to your first batch of reviews tonight.
+Get booteek Pro at the founder member price of £99 a quarter at booteek.ai and respond to your first batch of reviews tonight.